mendix/docs/content/howto/mobile/native-local-notifications.md

 ---
 title: "Set Up Local Notifications"
-#category: "native"
+category: "native"
-#parent: "native-mobile"
+parent: "native-mobile"
-#menu_order: 10
+menu_order: 10
+description: A tutorial for setting up local push notifications which do not use an internet connection.
 ---

 ## 1 Introduction

 This how-to will teach you to build local notifications for native applications.
-Local notifications will only allow you to schedule and send notifications confined to one mobile device.
+Local notifications will only allow you to schedule and send notifications confined to one mobile device, and do not use an internet connection.
 An example of a local notification might be an alarm app which sends a notification after an amount of time has elapsed.

 **This how-to will teach you how to do the following:**